 This trail spans out over 22 miles.
 The route is in place through the permission of landowners.
 It is mostly off-road through fields which are usually grazed with sheep or cows.
 Along the way you’ll be blown away by the Antrim coastline, the Giant’s Causeway, Rathlin Island, Dunluce Castle ruins and the spectacular views of Carnlough Beach.
 The trail begins at Glenarm Village and ends at Slemish.

 4. The Glen of Aherlow

-The captivating charm of the Sheep’s Head Peninsula is one of Ireland’s best kept secrets.
-Sheep’s Head is the narrowest of the peninsulas that extend from mainland of Ireland out into the Atlantic, between Bantry Bay and Dunmanus Bay.
+The captivating charm of the Sheep’s Head Peninsula is one of Ireland’s best-kept secrets.
+Sheep’s Head is the narrowest of the peninsulas that extend from the mainland of Ireland out into the Atlantic, between Bantry Bay and Dunmanus Bay.
 The Sheep’s Head Way is an 88km circular walking route beginning in the town of Bantry in Co Cork and running out along the north coast of the peninsula to the scenic lighthouse at the very tip before returning along the south side, passing through the beautiful villages of Kilcrohane, Ahakista and Durrus.
-As the peninsula is so narrow it means you are never far from the mesmorizing Atlantic Ocean.
-Along the way enjoy views of standing stones, stone circles, gigantic cliffs, a blow hole, churches and more.
+As the peninsula is so narrow it means you are never far from the mesmerizing Atlantic Ocean.
+Along the way enjoy views of standing stones, stone circles, gigantic cliffs, a blowhole, churches and more.

 2. The Greenway